-0lqDTQfgN4

 The volumes of these boxes are:

-But together, A, B, C and D make up the larger cube that has volume x3:
+And together, A, B, C and D make up the "x" cube with volume x3:

 Sum of Two Cubes